Jersey Trees for Life is the only charity dedicated to planting and protecting trees on the island.

 We promote the planting, conservation and protection of trees in Jersey as well as an appreciation of trees for their ecological and social importance.

-This beautiful memorial woodland was first planted in 2004, thanks to the generosity of Enid Gautier.
-Enid wished to promote tree planting while creating a community area for the nearby residents, in memory of her mother, Adelina.
+This beautiful memorial woodland in St Helier was first planted in 2004, thanks to the generosity of Enid Gautier.
+Enid wanted to promote tree planting while creating a community area for the nearby residents, in memory of her mother, Adelina.

 Val de la Mare Arboretum was created by the Moores family in 1975 in memory of their son, Nigel.
-Seeds were carefully sourced from around the world and planted by the States of Jersey creating an incredible collection of over 12 different species, including Eucalyptus, Giant Redwood, Korean Birch and Japanese Cedar to name a few.
+The States of Jersey carefully sourced and planted seeds from around the world, creating an incredible arboretum with 12 geographical and genus-based collections comprising diverse species such as eucalyptus, giant redwood, Korean birch, Japanese cedar and many others.

-Our annual hedgerow campaign has been running since 2007, creating safe corridors and habitats for wildlife, reducing soil erosion around agricultural fields and contributing to increased biodiversity.
+Our Hedgerow Campaign has been running since 2007, reducing soil erosion and wind damage around agricultural fields, creating habitat for wildlife and contributing to increased biodiversity.

 Did you know that you can help us by volunteering; a healthy and fulfilling way to make a meaningful contribution to Jersey Trees for Life and the wider local community?